 Over-the-Counter Pain Medications

 Anxiety and depression are two common conditions medical marijuana cardholders hope to treat.
-Although research is incomplete, medical professionals urge that caution should be taken concerning medical cannabis interactions with psych meds.
+Although research is incomplete, medical professionals urge caution concerning medical cannabis interactions with psych meds.

-The United Kingdom’s National Health Service (NHS) points out that cannabis is known to interact with psychiatric medications.
+The United Kingdom’s National Health Service (NHS) points out that cannabis interacts with psychiatric medications.
 Cannabis drug interactions are particularly noted with tricyclic antidepressants (TCAs), such as Amitriptyline, Imipramine, and Dothiepin.

-If a medical marijuana cardholder uses medical cannabis while being treated with tricyclic antidepressants and notices a speedy heartbeat (tachycardia) or a spike in blood pressure (called hypertension when the spike endures), chances are a drug interaction with cannabis has occurred.
-To be cautious, pause the medical cannabis use and consult a primary caregiver.
+Suppose a medical marijuana cardholder uses medical cannabis while being treated with tricyclic antidepressants and notices a speedy heartbeat (tachycardia) or a spike in blood pressure (called hypertension when the spike endures).
+In that case, chances are a drug interaction with cannabis has occurred.
+Pause the medical cannabis use and consult a primary caregiver to be cautious.

 According to the NHS, insufficient research has been done on medical cannabis and possible drug reactions with certain antidepressants of the SSRI (Selective Serotonin Reuptake Inhibitor) family.
-The same source states that CBD and tetrahydrocannabinol (THC) interactions with the drug Lithium, used to treat bipolar disorder, appear to be benign.
-Still, the question is CBD or THC safe to take with Lithium is yet to be conclusively answered.
+The same source states that CBD and tetrahydrocannabinol (THC) interactions with the drug Lithium, used to treat bipolar disorder, appear benign.

-There is no definitive evidence that cannabis interferes with antibiotics, and in fact, may make them more effective in some instances.
+There is no definitive evidence that cannabis interferes with antibiotics and may make them more effective in some instances.
 But be sure to tell your prescribing physician if you intend to use cannabis while on a regimen of antibiotics.

-CB1 receptors, which are the receptors THC attaches to and causes a psychoactive effect, are found in many of the same areas of the brain as opioid receptors.
-In fact, cannabinoid receptors can “talk” to opioid receptors and influence the way they signal pain.
-This is one reason why cannabis can reduce painkiller intake, but also the reason why painkiller intake must be tapered in order to reduce the chances of a synergistic effect and opioid overdose.
-There are major interactions between opioids like codeine, hydrocodone and fentanyl, and cannabis.
+CB1 receptors, which THC attaches to and causes a psychoactive effect, are found in many of the same areas of the brain as opioid receptors.
+Cannabinoid receptors can "talk" to opioid receptors and influence how they signal pain.
+This is one reason why cannabis can reduce painkiller intake and why painkiller intake must be tapered to reduce the chances of a synergistic effect and opioid overdose.
+There are significant interactions between opioids like codeine, hydrocodone, fentanyl, and cannabis.